 - Lower out-of-pocket costs.
 You typically pay less for an urgent care visit than for an emergency department visit.

-To learn more, visit our page on where to get medical care.
+To learn more, visit our page to find care options.